7-Day Japan Weather Forecast: Tokyo, Osaka, Sapporo, Sendai, Fukuoka, Naha – Plan & Pack Smart for Your Trip

 - Rainy Day In Kyoto?
 Here's 16 Best Ways to Enjoy Kyoto When It's Raining

 Early June marks the start of summer in Japan, with mild temperatures, rising humidity, and occasional rain as the rainy season begins.
-It's a great time to visit before the peak crowds.
-Indoor activities are ideal on drizzly days, and seasonal treats like somen noodles, kakigori, and matcha soft serve are perfect for the warm weather.
-Hydrangeas are just starting to bloom, with famous spots like Meigetsu-in and Hasedera in Kamakura beginning to show color.
+It's a great time to visit before the peak summer crowds of August, but be sure to plan some indoor activities for drizzly days.
+Seasonal treats like somen noodles, kakigori, and matcha soft serve are perfect for the warm weather.

 -